 - Kept the same focus point but also moved the camera a small increment to the right in a semicircular direction before I pressed on the shutter.

 - If you were using a zoom lens you wouldn’t need to physically move your body to get closer to the flower with each subsequent exposure.
 You’d just adjust the focal length of the lens.

 - I continued to move the camera in a semicircular direction and each time I took a photograph I physically moved closer to the flower.

 - You can start taking your images close up and work away from the flower.
 Or else start far away and move closer to the flower with each subsequent shot.

 We’ll cover double exposures on another blog post!

 Even if you don’t have a camera that takes multiple exposures you can recreate something very similar in Adobe Photoshop by following these tips.
-In addition there are plenty of free photo-editing programs like Picasa and Gimp that will allow you to work in layers to create a multiple exposure montage.
-Furthermore since there’s an app nowadays for almost everything I’m sure there must be one to make multiple exposures with your phone photos!
+In addition, there are plenty of free photo-editing programs like Gimp that will allow you to work in layers to create a multiple exposure montage.
+Furthermore, since there’s an app nowadays for almost everything I’m sure there must be one to make multiple exposures with your phone photos!

 Never let your first attempts discourage you.
 Sometimes it takes time to tap into your creativity mode as you experiment and try new things with your camera.
 It will take lots of practice to master some of the techniques later in this series.
 Some will be easier than others.
 But the possibilities will be endless.